arthurbraganca7/arthurbraganca7.github.io/_pages/research.md

 -   Borchers, N., Bragança, A., Conte Grand, M. The Long Run Effects of Forest Incentives in Guatemala. *Draft coming soon.*

--   Bragança, A., Britto, D., Fonseca, A., Moura, D., Sampaio, B., Sant'anna, A., Szerman, D. Decentralization, Enforcement, and Taxation:
+-   Bragança, A., Britto, D., Fonseca, A., Moura, D., Sampaio, B., Sant'anna, A., Szerman, D. Decentralization and Property Taxation:
     Evidence from Rural Land Taxes in Brazil. *Draft coming soon.*

 -   Araújo, R, Assunção, J., & Bragança, A. (May 2024).
 Transportation Infrastructure and Deforestation in the Amazon.